ferrarimarco/home-lab/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`: path to the default Google Cloud credentials.
 - `ORGANIZATION_ID`: Google Cloud organization ID at the root of the hierarchy.

-### Provision the resources
+### Provision the infrastructure-as-code pipeline

 1. Change your working directory to the root of this repo.
 1. Generate the Terraform backend configuration: `scripts/linux/generate-tf-backend.sh`
-1. Change your working directory: `cd provisioning/terraform/environments/prod`
+1. Change your working directory: `cd provisioning/terraform/iac`
 1. Init the Terraform state: `terraform init`
 1. Import the resources that the backend configuration script created: